ShashankSinha98/Food-Ordering-Application-with-Review-Analyzer/README.md

- For more details about restaurant food ordering - https://sampi.co/wechat-app-restaurant-business/
+ For more details about restaurant food ordering, [Click Here](https://sampi.co/wechat-app-restaurant-business/)